Gonzalomarcylabschool/cli-shopping-list/README.md

 **What is this project?**

 Quick project to be able to keep track of my shopping list while im working on my code.

+You can add and remove items from your list one at a time, or clear the whole list.

+You can see the list to check what you have added to it so you can see if you want to add more or less.

 **Why was it built?**